WeiWeiPKUFLS/Xiaohongshu/README.md

 Please DO NOT use the programs for commercial purposes.

-Contact me: viviweiwei@pku.edu.cn or viviweiwei@kcl.ac.uk to seek permission to use the programs for other research projects.
+Contact me: viviweiwei@pku.edu.cn or viviweiwei@kcl.ac.uk to seek permission to use the programs for research or academic learning.
 I will also provide further information on how to use them.

 Thank you!